 6. Display newest items first

-If you’ve got a brand-new range of goods in-store, don’t hide them at the back.
-Put them pride of place at the front of the store so they are the first items a customer sees when they walk in.
+If you’ve got a brand-new range of goods in-store, don’t hide them at the back of your retail store.
+Put them pride of place at the front so they are the first items a customer sees when they walk in.
 This will also ensure that you keep your displays fresh and novel so repeat customers don’t get used to seeing the same products time and again.
-If you’re prioritising newer ranges, you will automatically switch the displays up once new goods arrive anyway.
+If you’re prioritising newer ranges, you will automatically switch the retail display up once new goods arrive anyway.

 These are just a few of the many ideas that exist for successful visual merchandising.
 If you’re looking to revamp your store and you’re interested in exploring the shop shelving and retail display products available, why not take a closer look at our shelving and lighting systems?
 Or better still, get in touch today.